zaphosting/docs/docs/vserver-windows-foundry.md

 If you wish your server to be available in the server list, please check out our [Foundry Server Configuration guide](foundry-configuration.md) and add the appropriate `server_name` and `server_is_public` parameters into your configuration file.
 Save the file once done and run the server executable again.

-You have successfully installed Foundry on your Windows VPS.
+## Conclusion

+Congratulations, you have successfully installed and configurated the Foundry server on your VPS!
+If you have any further questions or problems, please contact our support team, who are available to help you every day!